named-data-iot/ndn-iot-package-over-posix/docs/src/examples.rst

     +----------------------+----------------------------+
     | tutorial-app-sub     | device-24777.png           |
     +----------------------+----------------------------+

+Additionally, you can generate shared secrets by following instructions :ref:`shared-secrets-label`.

+Now it's time bring your devices online.

 Open controller's UI in browser at ``127.0.0.1:6060``, then click ``Device Bootstrapping`` button, a blank for uploading QR code should show up, as shown in the following picture.